intel/wult/content/pages/howto-view-local.rst

 Python Scripts
 --------------

-To facilitate reading HTML reports locally, we have created a couple of Python scripts.
+To facilitate reading HTML reports locally, as of v1.10.16, wult HTML reports include a couple of Python scripts.
 Note that both of them require that your system already has Python installed.

 View one report (view_report.py)
 ++++++++++++++++++++++++++++++++

-.. raw:: html

-   <p> Click <a href="../scripts/servedir/servereport.py" download>here</a> to download the script.

-The first script is intended to be downloaded from the repository and placed in a report directory.
+The first script found in the root directory of wult HTML reports is 'view_report.py'.
+This script can be used to quickly view the report contained in the same directory.
+Intended usage is as
-Running this script will host the directory containing the script on localhost and open a browser to browse the report/directory.

-1. Download the script.
-2. Move it into a report directory.
+follows:

-3. Run the script (e.g. by double-clicking on it in Windows Explorer).
+1. Run the script (e.g. by double-clicking on it in Windows Explorer).
 Following this, the script opens the default browser at 'localhost:8000'.
-4. Once you have finished browsing the report, make sure to stop the script you started in step 2.
+2. Once you have finished browsing the report, make sure to stop the script you started in step 2.
    If a new terminal window was created when you ran the script in step 2, you can do this by closing this window.

 View multiple reports (view_multiple_reports.py)
 ++++++++++++++++++++++++++++++++++++++++++++++++

-.. raw:: html

-   <p> Click <a href="../scripts/servedir/servedir.py" download>here</a> to download the script.

-The second script hosts a given directory on localhost.
-It's recommended usage is as
+The second script found in the root directory of wult HTML reports can be used to view multiple reports at the same time.
+Intended usage is as follows:
-follows:

-1. Download the script.
-2. Run the script (e.g. by double-clicking on it in Windows Explorer).
+1. Run the script (e.g. by double-clicking on it in Windows Explorer).
-3. Select the report directory or a directory containing multiple reports when prompted to select one.
+2. Select a directory containing multiple reports when prompted to select a directory.
 Following this, the script opens the default browser at 'localhost:8000'.
-4. Once you have finished browsing the report or directory, make sure to stop the script you started in step 2.
+3. Once you have finished browsing the reports, make sure to stop the script you started in step 2.
    If a new terminal window was created when you ran the script in step 2, you can do this by closing this window.

 .. image:: ../images/serve-dir-script.gif
     :alt: Screencast of the recommended usage of 'servedir.py' on Windows 10.